Tampere: Theatre

+Religious activities

-As is the case with most of the rest of Finland, most Tampere citizens belong to the Evangelical Lutheran Church of Finland.
+As in most of Finland, most Tampere citizens belong to the Evangelical Lutheran Church of Finland.
 One Lutheran church in Tampere is Finlayson Church in the district by the same name.
 Tampere also has a variety of other religious services spanning from traditional to charismatic.
 There are also some English speaking services, such as the Tampere English Service, an international community affiliated with the Tampere Pentecostal Church (Tampereen helluntaiseurakunta).
 English services of the International Congregation of Christ the King (ICCK) are organized by the Anglican Church in Finland and the Lutheran Parishes of Tampere.
 The Catholic parish of the Holy Cross also offers services in Finnish, Polish and English.
 Other churches may also have English speaking ministries.
 Tampere is the center of a LDS stake (diocese).
 Other churches in Tampere are the Baptist Church, the Evangelical Free Church, the Evangelical Lutheran Mission Diocese of Finland, the Finnish Orthodox Church and the Nokia Revival.

 There was an organized Jewish community until 1981.
-Though a small number of Jews remain in Tampere, organized communal life ended at that time.
+Though a few Jews remain in Tampere, organized communal life ended at that time.

 There are three registered Muslim communities in Tampere.
-The biggest of them being Tampere Islam Society with over 1500 members.
+The biggest is Tampere Islam Society, with over 1500 members.